risgk/digital-synth-pra32-u2/PRA32-U2-Change-History.md

 - v0.5.0 (2025-**-**):
     - Add the Delay Level control
+    - Change the meaning of LFO Rate value 0 to 0.0Hz
     - Change the control number of Chorus Mix (34 -> 93)
     - Reduce the output level in monophonic modes
     - Extend Oscillator, Filter, and Amp inputs and outputs to 24-bit (int32_t)